A great learning environment

 Thousands of people visit the campus throughout the year to use recreational facilities, and attend numerous special events and activities.
 In addition to concerts, plays, art exhibits, historical presentations and readings, thousands of district-wide school children attend special programs designed specifically for younger audiences.

 The college is working in concert with community leaders to assess the region’s strengths and opportunities with a goal to develop new business recruitment and retention strategies and to be a catalyst for new jobs.

 In order to serve and respond quickly to the needs of the business community, the college regularly reviews its occupational programs and offerings to assure that existing needs are being met, but to also anticipate future training, certification, and degree needs.

-Mason County Family Link: This initiative is currently being implemented in all three school districts in Mason County.
+Mason County Family Link: This initiative is currently being implemented in all three school districts in the county.
 Mason County Family Link focuses on bringing health and human services into the school building to serve children and families through the following means: